Boom Pay logo

 Boom Pay offers 5 services including Rent reporting to all 3 bureaus, Utility bill reporting, Phone/insurance/subscription reporting, Bank account verification via Plaid, Credit building from existing payments.

-Boom Pay is best suited for Building credit across all 3 bureaus from rent and bills, Budget-conscious credit builders ($2/month), People with thin credit files wanting maximum bureau coverage.
+Boom Pay has profile signals associated with Building credit across all 3 bureaus from rent and bills, Budget-conscious credit builders ($2/month), People with thin credit files wanting maximum bureau coverage.

 What are the strengths and weaknesses of Boom Pay?